-The Hanover Insurance review 2022
+The Hanover insurance review 2023

-At Bankrate we strive to help you make smarter financial decisions.
+At Bankrate, we strive to help you make smarter financial decisions.
+To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
-Here's an explanation for .
+Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 At a glance

-About Bankrate ScoreHover for more
+About Bankrate Score

 The Hanover car insurance

-With its three packages — Connections, Prestige and Platinum — the Hanover car insurance may be a good choice for drivers who want convenience and flexibility with their insurer, like those found at the best car insurance companies.
-Although it is the base-level plan, the Connections plan has three levels: Connections Auto, DriveSmart and DriveSmart Advantage.
+The Hanover car insurance comes in three packages: Connections, Platinum and Prestige.
+Its base-level plan, Connections, has three levels: Connections Auto, DriveSmart and DriveSmart Advantage.
 Each level has more coverage options than the last, with the DriveSmart Advantage encompassing the most.
-Some of the features at this level include deductible dividends and new car replacement guard, which pays the actual cash value of the same make, model and equipment of your vehicle except one year newer.
+Some of the features at this highest level include deductible dividends and new car replacement guard, which pays the actual cash value of a one year newer make, model and equipment of your vehicle.

 With the Hanover Platinum package, auto and home insurance are bundled.
 The Platinum package provides even higher policy limits and more policy add-ons than the Connections and Prestige plans.
-Among the many options offered, one standout feature is a one renewal date for both policies.
+Among the many options offered, one standout feature is a single renewal date for both policies.

 The Hanover car insurance cost

 The Hanover's average annual premium for full coverage auto insurance is exceedingly high compared to the national average cost of car insurance.
-On average, drivers with the Hanover pay $3,700 per year for full coverage auto insurance, while the national average is $1,771 per year for the same coverage.
+On average, drivers with the Hanover pay $3,718 per year for full coverage auto insurance, while the national average is $2,014 per year for the same coverage.
 However, actual rates may vary depending on chosen coverage options and discount opportunities, as well as rating factors such as your location, vehicle, driving history and more.

 The Hanover car insurance discounts